StG 44: MP 43, MP 44, StG 44

 Sometime in 1943, while Hitler was decorating three generals for outstanding service on the Eastern Front, he allowed each one to make a request (as was his custom on such ceremonial occasions).
 They all asked for the same thing: production and issue of the MP 43 for the troops.
 After further questioning, Hitler was surprised upon learning that limited numbers of the new rifle were already being used on the Eastern Front.
 He called for full reports from the Army and after reviewing them, Hitler changed his opinion on the MP 43, ordering the monthly production of 30,000 guns alongside the 7.92×33mm Kurz cartridge on 2 October 1943 (the day before, Chief of the Technical Department for Armament Production Karl Saur managed to convince Hitler of the merits of the new weapon).
 In November 1943, the Army ordered the issue of MP 43s for the troops in the Eastern Front, with the goal of having it as the standard weapon for more than a hundred divisions.
 Hitler would re-designate the weapon as the Maschinenpistole 44 (MP 44) in April 1944, while the production was given special priority by decree in August 1944.

 Around 16−22 October 1944, the new rifle received its final designation, the Sturmgewehr 44 (StG 44) ("Assault rifle 44").
 (Note: As Rottman points out, in a military context the German word Sturm means "assault", making terms such as "storm rifle" or "storm assault rifle" erroneous.)
 According to Johnston and Nelson, the term was coined by General Erich Jaschke and was accepted by Hitler and all parties associated with the assault rifle program.
 The final change of name was partly for propaganda purposes, and partly for technical reasons.
-The change of was to differentiate the new rifle from the MP 38 and MP 40 submachine guns, both of which fired 9mm rounds, preventing any confusion over ammunition supply.
+The change of name was to differentiate the new rifle from the MP 38 and MP 40 submachine guns, both of which fired 9mm rounds, preventing any confusion over ammunition supply.
 It also more accurately described the weapon's role, delivering full-automatic fire at short range during the final assault on the enemy's lines.